 When you visit another city or country, the best part is exploring the fun and exciting places, trying out new food, staying in hotels, and just having the time of your life.
-However, there’s one more thing about visiting places; something that keeps alive the memories: The souvenirs!
+However, there’s one more thing about visiting places that keeps the memories alive: The souvenirs!

 Every place has something unique to offer.
-For instance, someone who visits China always brings back Chinese folding fans, handcrafted porcelain vases, or some sort of Chinese lantern.
-Similarly, visiting Turkey means getting Turkish lamps, sweets, or the Nazar Boncugu, the evil eye.
+For instance, someone who visits China always brings back Chinese folding fans, handcrafted porcelain vases, or some Chinese lantern.
+Similarly, visiting Turkey means keepsakes and gifts of Turkish lamps, sweets, or the Nazar Boncugu, the evil eye.

 Therefore, if you’re planning a visit to Israel, here’s a list of some must-get Israeli souvenirs: